regexyl-notes/notes/pages/Kadane's Algorithm.md

 - Common problem: Maximum Subarray
 - To calculate a contiguous subarray with the highest sum, you don't have to iterate through all possible subarrays that have come before the current point.
-You just need to keep track of the current maximum sum + the global maximum sum, and tag on the value of the latest index onto that.
+You just need to keep track of the current maximum sum + the global maximum sum, and tag on the value of the latest index onto that - and either replace the current maximum sum with this value entirely, or add to it.
 - ![Kadane's Algorithm — (Dynamic Programming) — How and Why does it Work? | by  Rohit Singhal | Medium](https://miro.medium.com/v2/resize:fit:676/1*UrQhblF8B-6QoEC6E7kWow.png)